arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 ### Interrupt Types

-Globally, interrupts are based on **hardware** and **software** events.
-The *hardware interrupt* takes action based on the hardware state change provided by external feedback.
+Globally, interrupts are based on **hardware** and **software** events:

+* The *hardware interrupt* takes action based on the hardware state change provided by external feedback.
 This type of interrupt can occur at any instance while instructions are running.
 A button press could be interpreted as a hardware interrupt.
-For example, an external device may send a signal anytime, if certain conditions are met, to the main device resulting in the execution of an interrupt routine to make adjustments to the process.
+For example, an external device may send a signal anytime to the main device resulting in the execution of an interrupt routine to make adjustments to the process.

-The *software interrupts* occur when the device itself is exposed to internally defined conditions or upon a particular instruction call.
+* The *software interrupts* occur when the device itself is exposed to internally defined conditions or upon a particular instruction call.
 It is similar to subroutine calls but based on special conditionals that create interrupt cases.
 A few examples are service requests within the operating system or when interacting with device drivers as storage controllers for write and read operations.

 ***Please check out [Nick Gammon's Notes](http://gammon.com.au/interrupts) for more in-depth information about interrupts.***